threefoldtecharchive/info_manual3/wiki/advanced/create_farm_devnet.md

 ## Step 6: Create a Farm

 Devnet:
-Open https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.dev.threefold.io#/extrinsics in your browser
+Open https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.dev.grid.tf#/extrinsics in your browser

 and select your account from the list.
 Next, select `tfgridModule` -> `createFarm(..)` from the list.

 Fill in a name, select a certification type and leave `country_id` and `city_id` to 0.
-You can, if you want, set the country/city id values to a value from the https://tfchain.dev.threefold.io/graphql/graphql explorer.
+You can, if you want, set the country/city id values to a value from the [GraphQL Explorer](https://graphql.dev.grid.tf/graphql).

 To find a country or city you can query all the available countries and cities in graphql.